 The CCI-400 combines interconnect and coherency functions into a single module.
-It supports connectivity for up to two ACE masters, for example, Cortex-A15 or Cortex-A7, and three ACE-Lite masters, for example, Mali-T604, and optional Distributed Virtual Memory (DVM) message support on these interfaces to manage distributed Memory Management Units (MMUs), for example, MMU-400.
-These can communicate through the CCI-400 with up to three ACE-Lite slaves.
+It supports connectivity for up to two AMBA 4 ACE masters, for example, Cortex[TM]-A15 processor or Cortex-A7 processor, and three AMBA 4 ACE-Lite masters, for example, Mali[TM]-T604, and optional Distributed Virtual Memory (DVM) message support on these interfaces to manage distributed Memory Management Units (MMUs), for example, CoreLink MMU-400.
+These can communicate through the CCI-400 with up to three AMBA 4 ACE-Lite slaves.